comunica/Article-ISWC2023-SolidQuery/content/approach.md

 ### Discovery of type index

-As discussed in [](#solid), the type index provides a way to discover resources in a data vault by RDF classes.
+As discussed in [](#solid), the type index enables resource discovery in a vault via RDF classes.
-In this section, we introduce a discovery method that follows links in the type index.
-This discovery method contains an optional filter component that is able to only following those type index links that match with a class mentioned in the query.
+In this section, we introduce a method that follows links in the type index, with an optional filter that only follows those links matching with a class in the query.

 #### Intuitive description